Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 Understands meaning, not just keywords

-Ask Exa “find articles explaining quantum computing like I’m five” and it understands the intent.
-Traditional keyword search misses the “explain simply” nuance.
-This semantic understanding makes Exa powerful for research assistants, competitive intelligence, and complex question answering.
+Ask Exa "find articles explaining quantum computing like I'm five" and it aims to understand the intent.
+Traditional keyword search may miss the "explain simply" nuance.
+This semantic understanding approach may make Exa well-suited for research assistants, competitive intelligence, and complex question answering.

 "Find Similar" functionality